 He got no answer.
 The stupid grin intensified, apparently meant as a welcome, he guessed, drawing on his memory of the illogical meanings behind smiles.
 He flicked open his communicator.

 "Spock to Enterprise.
 I have one of our missing men.
 Lock onto these co-ordinates and beam him up.
 Tell Dr. McCoy to stand by; he is in the same euphoric state as the others."

 He stepped back and watched the man shimmer away.
 The flower swung itself round as if looking for him; the tendrils, finding themselves without anything in their grasp, also moved restlessly.
 Spock watched, fascinated.
 This plant seemed to have an affinity with mobile life forms - and life forms seemed to be drawn to it.
 Correction.
 Most life forms seemed drawn to it.
 He was not.

 He swung the tricorder round again, searching for other faint traces.
-Ah, there was one; so faint it was almost non-existant.
+Ah, there was one; so faint it was almost non-existent.
 He made for it.